kyma-project/kyma-environment-broker/docs/03-01-service-description.md

 ## Trial plan

-Trial plan allows you to install Kyma on Azure, AWS, or GCP.
-The trial plan assumptions are as follows:
+The trial plan allows you to install an SKR on Azure, AWS, or GCP.
+The plan assumptions are as follows:
-- Kyma is uninstalled after 14 days and the Kyma cluster is deprovisioned after this time.
+- the SKR is uninstalled after 14 days and the Kyma cluster is deprovisioned after this time.
-- It's possible to provision only one Kyma Runtime per global account.
+- It's possible to provision only one SKR per global account.

-To reduce the costs, the Trial plan skips one of the [provisioning steps](./03-03-runtime-operations.md#provisioning).
+To reduce the costs, the trial plan skips one of the [provisioning steps](./03-03-runtime-operations.md#provisioning).

 - `AVS External Evaluation`